Saliency Driven Perceptual Image Compression: Introduction

-Lossy image compression models are compared by plotting the rate-distortion curve (rate in bits-per-pixel on the x-axis vs the distortion function on the y-axis).
-A common choice for the distortion function for compression models is MS-SSIM and PSNR \cite{balle2016end,balle2018variational,mentzer2018conditional,lee2018context} both of which do not model the human perception well \cite{patel2019human} (more in Sec. \ref{sec:percp_sim_metrices}). \footnote{PSNR is directly related to MSE} As deep learned codecs directly optimize on these evaluation metrics, it is natural for them to have high MS-SSIM or PSNR scores as compared to the engineered codecs such as JPEG-2000 \cite{skodras2001jpeg}, BPG \cite{bpg} but the resulting decompressed images often look worse to a human (i.e. the actual distortion in the images is higher although the metrics report otherwise).
-Fig. \ref{fig:kodak_samples} shows four different techniques ranked in descending order of MS-SSIM values.
-The 2nd and 3rd images have many more artifacts than the last two images (for example the text is not as clear in the first two approaches) which means that MS-SSIM is arguably not a good evaluation measure for compression.
+\paragraph{Existing evaluation metrics.} Lossy image compression models are compared by plotting the rate-distortion curve, where the rate is in bits-per-pixel vs the value of the distortion function.
+Common choices of the distortion function for compression models are MS-SSIM and PSNR \cite{balle2016end,balle2018variational,mentzer2018conditional,lee2018context}.
+Both of these metrics do not align well with human perception of similarity \cite{patel2019human}.
+As deep learned models directly optimize on these evaluation metrics, it is natural for them to have high MS-SSIM or PSNR scores when compared to the engineered methods such as JPEG-2000 \cite{skodras2001jpeg}, BPG \cite{bpg}.
+However, the resulting images often look worse to a human, \emph{i.e.}, the distortion in the images is higher although the metrics report otherwise.
+Figure \ref{fig:kodak_samples} shows four different techniques ranked in descending order of MS-SSIM values.
+The $2$nd and $3$rd images have many more artefacts than the last two images which imply that MS-SSIM is arguably not a good evaluation measure for compression.
+In Figure \ref{fig:kodak_samples} notice that the text is not as clear in the first two approaches.

 The limitations of MS-SSIM and PSNR have been investigated in the past \cite{zhang18}.
-In fact, the super-resolution community has moved towards using a more sophisticated learned perceptual similarity metric \cite{blau2018perception,blau20182018} for evaluation exactly for this reason.
-In-spite of these short-comings, recent image compression literature continues to evaluate models using MS-SSIM and PSNR \cite{balle2016end,balle2018variational,mentzer2018conditional,lee2018context,patel2019deep,rippel2017real,theis2015generative,theis2017lossy}.
+The super-resolution methods have started using a more sophisticated learned perceptual similarity metric \cite{blau2018perception,blau20182018} for evaluation, exactly for the mentioned reasons.
+Despite of the short comings, recent image compression literature continues to evaluate models using MS-SSIM and PSNR \cite{balle2016end,balle2018variational,mentzer2018conditional,lee2018context,patel2019deep,rippel2017real,theis2015generative,theis2017lossy}.
+Further, it has been observed that techniques trained on PSNR perform well when evaluated on PSNR, but poorly when evaluated using MS-SSIM (and vice-versa).
+This makes developing practical compression systems difficult.

-It has been observed that techniques trained on PSNR do well on PSNR evaluations but poorly when evaluated using MS-SSIM (and vice-versa) (see Lee et al. \cite{lee2018context} but also see the two graphs on the right in Fig. where the ordering depends on the metric used and the training loss.)
-This makes it difficult to build practical compression systems.
-Here, we propose to use a deep learned perceptual similarity metric for evaluating and training image compression models.
-We also evaluate the compression techniques using human evaluation and show that the human evaluation results correlate well with the results of running object detector and image segmentation.
-That is, higher human evaluation scores tend to also lead to higher accuracies when running an object detector or image segmentation algorithm.